-The Assessments Receivable The infrastructure of the District was built with tax-exempt bonds.
-The proceeds of these bonds were used to construct improvements within the District which consists of roadway improvements, landscaping, open areas, streetlights, multi-modal paths, master drainage systems and a water and waste water distribution and collection service system.
+The Assessment Receivables The infrastructure of the District was built with tax-exempt bonds.
+The proceeds of these bonds were used to construct improvements within the District which consists of roadway improvements, landscaping, open areas, streetlights, multi-modal paths, master drainage systems and a water and wastewater distribution and collection service system.
 The bonds are supported by assessments that are levied upon the benefiting properties.
 The bonds are repaid with monies collected in the annual tax bill sent out by the County Tax Collector's Offices and appear in the Non-Ad Valorem section of the tax bill as "Bond Debt Assessment".
-As of September 30, 2024, the outstanding Assessment Receivable to support the future bond liability for the District was \$44,384,258.
+The first year of assessments were directed billed to property owners.
+In Fiscal Year 2023-24 the assessments will be assessed and collected through the Uniform Method of Collections.
+As of September 30, 2024, the outstanding Assessment Receivable to support the future bond liability for the District was \$116,250,240.